mosTavassoli/RunTogether-UX/M4/milestone4.md

 ### Execution
 + **Roles:**
-One facilitator and two notetakers (all remotely).
+One facilitator and one notetakers (all remotely).
-The full script is available [in this document.](./docs/Script.md)
+The full script is available [here.](./docs/Script.md)

 + **Methodologies:** Think-aloud for tasks 1 to 5